corepavlion/postjust/README.md

 # postjust
-postjust is a web blog by django.
+postjust is a web blog and basic content management application by django.